De Havilland Mosquito: Bombers

 On 21 June 1941 the Air Ministry ordered that the last 10 Mosquitoes, ordered as photo-reconnaissance aircraft, should be converted to bombers.
 These 10 aircraft were part of the original 1 March 1940 production order and became the B Mk.IV Series 1.
 W4052 was to be the prototype and flew for the first time on 8 September 1941.

 The bomber prototype led to the B Mk.IV, of which 273 were built: apart from the 10 Series 1s, all of the rest were built as Series 2s with extended nacelles, revised exhaust manifolds, with integrated flame dampers, and larger tailplanes.
 Series 2 bombers also differed from the Series 1 in having an increased payload of four 500 lb bombs, instead of the four 250 lb bombs of Series 1.
 This was made possible by cropping, or shortening the tail of the 500 lb bomb so that these four heavier weapons could be carried (or a 2,000 lb (920 kg) total load).
 The B Mk.IV entered service in May 1942 with 105 Squadron.

-In April 1943 it was decided to convert a B Mk.IV to carry a 4000 lb Blockbuster bomb (nicknamed a Cookie).
+In April 1943 it was decided to convert a B Mk.IV to carry a 4000 lb Blockbuster bomb (nicknamed "cookie").
 The conversion, including modified bomb bay suspension arrangements, bulged bomb bay doors and fairings, was relatively straightforward and 54 B.IVs were modified and distributed to squadrons of the Light Night Striking Force.
 27 B Mk.IVs were later converted for special operations with the Highball anti-shipping weapon, and were used by 618 Squadron, formed in April 1943 specifically to use this weapon.
 A B Mk.IV, DK290 was initially used as a trials aircraft for the bomb, followed by DZ471,530 and 533.
 The B Mk.IV had a maximum speed of 380 mph, a cruising speed of 265 mph, ceiling of 34000 ft, a range of 2040 nmi, and a climb rate of 2,500 ft per minute (12.7 m/s).

 Other bomber variants of the Mosquito included the Merlin 21 powered B Mk.V high-altitude version.
 Trials with this configuration were made with W4057, which had strengthened wings and two additional fuel tanks, or alternatively, two 500 lb bombs.
 This design was not produced in Britain, but formed the basic design of the Canadian-built B.VII.
 Only W4057 was built in prototype form.
 The Merlin 31 powered B Mk.VII was built by de Havilland Canada and first flown on 24 September 1942.
 It only saw service in Canada, 25 were built.
 Six were handed over to the United States Army Air Forces.